neutron-org/neutron-docs/docs/neutron/dao/overview.md

 The main DAO retains ultimate control by granting and revoking permissions, ensuring that the broader governance framework remains intact and secure.

 Neither the Neutron DAO, nor the privileged SubDAOs are forced to pass their messages through the Chain manager.
-If any DAO or SubDAO needs to perform a privileged action, they need to wrap the messages they need to execute in a message to the Chain manager.
+If any SubDAO needs to perform a privileged action, they need to wrap the messages they need to execute in a message to the Chain manager.

 </details>